rsksmart/devportal-1.0/rif/rlogin/get-started.md

 ## EIP-1193

 rLogin supports [EIP-1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md).
-This means rLogin `provider` is comaptible with the API discribed in the standard, thus polymorphic with Metamask API.
+This means rLogin `provider` is compatible with the API described in the standard, thus polymorphic with Metamask API.
 This also allows you to make a single implementation and integrate all the supported wallets instantly, and let you work with your favourite web3 client.

 ## The UX